TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 adjudication was completed, and 3) the system must be an active participant in the key management infrastructure.

-A cryptographic hashing assessment does not adjudicate the assessment, but instead generates evidence of the assessment to be adjudicated independently.
+A cryptographic measurement does not adjudicate the assessment, but instead generates evidence of the assessment to be adjudicated independently.
 The benefits to this approach is that the assessment may be simple such that it may be implemented in an immutable mechanism, e.g. in hardware.
 Additionally,